Why you

 ends of your shins at your ankles rotate minutely, the upper side forward,

-lower side backward, –
+lower side backward and –

 The

-Your legs gather closer together and nearer
+Your legs tend to gather closer together and

-to your abdomen in a more stable position.
+nearer to your abdomen in a more stable position.
 Standing your backbone upright and curved or

 leaned forward far enough to press the ends of your thighs at your knees